 25th International Congress on Glass (ICG2019)

-Held every three years, the International Congresses on Glass provide valuable opportunities for glass scientists and technologists.
-ICG 2019 will include many special activities, including:
+Held every three years, the International Congress on Glass has been providing valuable networking and collaborative efforts since the late 1980s.
+ICG 2019 will include:

 - Special recognition of the 100th anniversary of GOMD